top of page

 "Forging skilled farriers in Canada, one apprentice at a time."

-Farrier Trainers of Canada is a new association that focuses on farrier accreditation through the process of examination.
-We aim to establish a Canadian standard for farriery that is internationally recognized.
-The standard that is set in place allows for a structured training and exam process for individuals in their first to four years of apprenticing all the way to the journeyman level.
-We believe in creating a higher and more consistent standard of farrier knowledge and skills across Canada with the possibility of regulation in the future.
-AFTC focuses on both hard and soft skills of being a farrier; that includes anatomy, professional communication, forging and shoeing skills.
+The Approved Farrier Trainers of Canada (AFTC) is an association that focuses on farrier accreditation through the process of examination.
+We believe in creating a higher and more consistent standard of farrier knowledge and skills across Canada.
+To achieve this. the AFTC focuses on both hard and soft skills of being a farrier; that includes anatomy, professional communication, forging and shoeing skills.

-The AFTC membership is made up of all members in good standing of regional farrier associations of Canada that support the A.F.T.C.
-There is no membership fee for individual members.
-However, each regional association is expected to contribute financially to support the A.F.T.C.
+The AFTC membership is made up of all members in good standing of regional farrier associations of Canada that support the AFTC.
+There is no membership fee for individual members, as the regional farrier associations financially support the AFTC.

 The board will decide apprentice placements, exams dates and locations, and awarding of credentials.